Edition by Dr.Vladimir Antonov ISBN 978-0-9784763-0-4 "New Atlanteans", 2007

 Therefore, there is no person who would not be obliged to worship Tao and Te.

-Tao and Te coerce no one, They give to all beings the possibility to develop according to one’s own freedom of will, in a natural way.
+Tao and Te coerce no one, They give to all beings the possibility to develop naturally, according to their own freedom of will.

-To produce without owning the products, to create without boasting, to be older than others and yet not command them, these are the principles of life of Great Te.
+To create without feeling ownership of what was created , to make something without boasting, to be older than others and yet not command them, these are the principles of life of Great Te.

 52. Everything in the material world has its Source, Which is the Mother of the material world.